 Macellaio does incredibly tender, Italian-style steaks cooked simply on a hot grill and served with just a bit of rock salt and olive oil.
 It’s unlikely that you’ll be popping in for a casual lunch that often, but it’s good for a payday throw-down or low-key celebration (like getting a tiny raise you wish to spend on steak).
 The menu also features excellent cicchetti (starters) as well as banging pastas, all of which you should order because who actually enjoys creamed spinach?

-Like that person you’d happily swipe right for in the midst of the Sunday scaries but not necessarily take home to mum and dad, 'O ver’s location on a dead stretch of Southwark Street pretty much means that it’s never going to be a long term commitment kind of place.
+Like that person you’d happily swipe right for in the midst of the Sunday scaries but not necessarily take home to mum and dad, 'O ver’s location on a dead stretch of Southwark Street pretty much means that it’s never going to be a long-term commitment kind of place.
 But for a casual quickie, it’s pretty much perfect.
-The Naples-style pizzas here are very good and they also happen to make an excellent spritz, in case you need to take the edge of before you head back to the museum/your desk.
+The Naples-style pizzas here are very good and they also happen to make an excellent spritz, in case you need to take the edge off before you head back to the museum/your desk.

 Sometimes a restaurant weaves its way into your heart for eternity.
-For full disclosure, you should know that this tiny Chinese restaurant is one of those places for us due to its close proximity to our student halls.
+For full disclosure, you should know that this tiny Chinese restaurant is one of those places for us due to its close proximity to our former student halls.
 Tears were shed here, kisses we thoroughly regret happened outside, and biblical hangovers were nursed at the back table over a quarter crispy duck with pancakes.
-It’s very much a casual affair and permanently packed with local students, but when it comes to a quickfire meal in the area involving seaweed, crispy duck, and their winning beef with black bean sauce for £16, it’s perfect.
+It’s very much a casual affair and permanently packed with local students, but when it comes to a quickfire meal in the area involving seaweed, crispy duck, and their winning beef with black bean sauce, it’s perfect.

-Like seeing a miniature poodle trying to hump a Rottweiler’s leg, it’s a bit strange to see one of the city’s better ramen restaurants next to a Pret on the ground floor of a very grey office block, but thankfully it hasn’t made any difference to the quality of the food.
-Tonkotsu Bankside is one of the best ramen spots in town, and they have a good-quality lunch special if you’re not particularly hungry or pushed for time.
+Like seeing a miniature poodle trying to hump a rottweiler’s leg, it’s a bit strange to see one of the city’s better ramen restaurants next to a Pret on the ground floor of a very grey office block.
+But thankfully it hasn’t made any difference to the quality of the food.
+Tonkotsu Bankside is one of the best ramen spots in town and they have a good-quality lunch special if you’re not particularly hungry or pushed for time.
 Get an order of the chicken kara-age along with your soup or forever regret it.